slouderback/ECS171-group-project/README.md

 <img src="notebook_resources/secondmodel_pizzaimages.png" alt="notebook_resources/secondmodel_pizzaimages.png" title="Gray-Scaled Pizza and Not Pizza Images" width="480"/><br/>
 <b>Figure 2: Gray-Scaled Pizza and Not Pizza Images</b><br/>

-For model 2, we kept the images at a resoltuion of 256x256, but we gray-scaled the images.
+For model 2, we kept the images at a resolution of 256x256, but we gray-scaled the images.

 <img src="notebook_resources/fourthmodel_pizzaimages.png" alt="notebook_resources/fourthmodel_pizzaimages.png" title="Downscaled Pizza and Not Pizza Images" width="480"/><br/>
 <b>Figure 3: Lower Resolution Pizza and Not Pizza Images</b><br/>